fischeversenker/nestjs-test/blog-post.md

 **`async find(...)`** on the other hand is decorated with `@Get(':matriculationNumber')`, so Nest calls this function if it receives GET requests to paths like `/students/0`.
 Using the colon notation (`:matriculationNumber`) Nest will know that this part of the path is variable and generally interesting.
 To get a hold of the actual values of these placeholders we can add the `@Param()` decorator to the desired argument of our respective handler function.
 Inside the `@Param()` decorator we can specify which parameter we want to grab and can also add a pipe to automagically coerce the parameter.
 The `ParseIntPipe` in this case turns the received `string` (which all params are initially) into a `number` (Int).

 **Note:**\
 The name of the decorated function does not dictate the path to this controller.
 The path is defined by the argument given to the `@Get()` decorator function.
-In this case

 You might as well rename `findAll()` to something like `foobar()` and the app would work the same as it did before (all else unchanged).
 Meaningful function names are nontheless very valuable when it comes to debugging and generally reading the code.

 ## Run it!
 With module, service and controller written we can go ahead and fire up our server with `npm start` (or `npm run start:dev` if you want the server to recompile on file changes).